Circuit Technology Center 22 Parkridge Road

 10. Cut out and trim the new pad.
 Cut out from the plated side.

-11. Turning the pad upside down, place the pad on the board so that the connecting circuit can be fit into the via.
-Ensure the connecting circuit is running over the previously cut trough.
+11. Turning the pad upside down, place the pad on the board so that the connecting circuit can fit into the via.
+Ensure the connecting circuit is running over the previously cut notch.
 (See Figure 5) The connecting circuit of the new BGA pad will be inserted into the integral via hole of the original BGA pad.

 12. Insert the connecting circuit into the via and carefully flux the connection area.